lucas-clemente/git-cr/README.md

 Currently git-cr stores your data in encrypted form in a local directory (e.g. in Dropbox, Google Drive, …), but a remote backend might be added soon.

+## What's new about git-cr

+There are some [tools](https://github.com/shadowhand/git-encrypt) and [tutorials](https://gist.github.com/shadowhand/873637) on how to encrypt single files stored in git. git-cr is different: it encrypts the whole repo, including metadata such as file names, branch names, commit messages.
+You also don't loose as many git features (e.g. awesome compression and efficient pushes / pulls).

 ## Instructions

 ### Installation